 Unfortunately, the site-specific zoning approved in 2016 did not adequately capture the types of performance standards necessary to execute the full policy intent of the Official Plan regarding medium density development fronting designated collector roads.
-As such, the safety and compact form benefits normally associated with providing rear-loaded (laneway) developments cannot be realized as the developer pursued as-of-right building permits.
+As such, the safety and compact form benefits normally associated with providing rear-loaded (laneway) developments cannot be realized.

 Policy 2.6.2 states that development and site alteration shall not be permitted on lands containing archaeological resources or archaeological potential unless the resources have been conserved.
-The Town's Heritage Master Plan identifies this area as having high archaeological resource potential.
+The Town's Heritage Master Plan identifies this area as having composite archaeological resource potential.
 Due to the presence of a recently demolished single detached dwelling, the subject lands are considered significantly disturbed thus warranting the waiving of further archaeological evaluation on this site.

-The proposal will facilitate the individual sale of freehold (fee simple) townhouse dwelling units.
+The proposal will facilitate the individual sale of freehold townhouse dwelling units.
 The lot creation does not induce further residential construction given the nature of the current multi-unit residential zoning in effect.
 In Planning staff's opinion, the proposed consent is consistent with the PPS.